PyWeb-IL/PyWeb-IL.github.io/README.md

-# Web site of PyWeb-IL.
+Web site of PyWeb-IL hosted at https://pyweb-il.github.io/